Growing summer squash

 Sophy

+55 days.
 Improved yields and added virus resistance, particularly helpful for the American South.
 Very reduced spines and more open plant architecture than others of this type.
-Compared to Pantheon, which it replaces, Sophy's plants are higher yielding, more upright, and mostly spineless.
+Compared to Pantheon, which it replaced, Sophy's plants are higher yielding, more upright, and mostly spineless.
 Excellent for harvest at small size with blossoms attached.
-F1 hybrid.
+F1 hybrid variety.
+(Johnny’s Selected Seeds)

 Summer squash ‘Pantheon’